 - I don’t think there are any overhead power lines

-Notes: Some of this is on unlit, muddy tracks.
+Notes: Some of the route is on unlit, muddy tracks.
 At night a hand-held torch will be used (might affect swing of the right hand).
 A repeatable, planned pace is 5:00/km give or take 15 seconds/km.
 Sometimes results may double up as a oHR test of a Z1-Z3 endurance run.
 Watches that seem to require a particular wrist position will be positioned favourably eg AMBIT3, TomTom Runner/Spark.
 Optical HR watches will be positioned favourably on the outside of the wrist for HR tests.
 Other watches, in a less favourable position, may even be worn on the underarm to avoid buttons banging onto an adjacent watch – I’ll try to re-run the test for those watches.
 There is little traffic that would cause any deviation from the route and hence total distance should be very similar from test to test.
 Accepted total distance will be estimated by an average of non-outlier results over time.
-Likely maximum of 4 devices per test.
-Results between tests will be compared however this can introduce factors affecting the performance of GPS signal eg sunspots on one particular test.
+Results between tests will be compared however this can introduce factors affecting the performance of GPS signal eg sunspots or weather or leaf cover on one particular test.

 I have occasionally used parts of this course for previous, shorter tests.
 Every single device has had some problem or other so far on the shorter tests.
 Yes even the AMBIT3 and V800.
 Anecdotally TomTom’s Runner 3/Spark 3 is the best performing going into the proper tests…NOT my favourite watch but I’ll say it how I find it and give you the raw data to draw your own conclusions.

-This course can equally be used for a hybrid/MTB bikes for testing bike GPS units
+This course can be CAREFULLY used for a hybrid/MTB bikes for testing bike GPS units